 Consistency in responses is often a common pitfall for organizations.
 If you are engaging with multiple SMEs, your RFP responses are most likely stored across various departments in emails, folders and spreadsheets.
 It is important to customize your responses for each company but there is no need to give different answers to the same question when you can re-use past winning responses.
 RFP response management software gives you the ability to upload documents with questions and answer from previous RFPs.
 Imagine seeing your response history and knowing how you responded to the same question in a previous RFP!

 Have you ever written a really complex RFP answer, but you had to dig through all your past RFPs or email to find it?
 Managing your RFP process in a single centralized location is the best way to ensure everyone involved in the process has access to the data and documents they need.
 Consolidating information makes it easy for you to:

 - Work in the same version as every responder on the team— no more merging documents

 - Easily assign writers to their sections and questions

 - Attach files and embed media in your responses

 Shorten turnaround time for responses.

 By eliminating manual tasks, you shorten the turnaround time for responses and will NEVER miss a deadline again.
-Automation will reduce the time spent rifling through Word documents, email and spreadsheets.
+RFP response automation will reduce the time spent rifling through Word documents, email and spreadsheets.
 It also will cut back on the time SMEs spent on the process, ultimately saving your organization money.
 Think about how much time you currently spend editing responses, searching through emails or rewriting responses.